 Atherosclerotic plaque (fat, cholesterol, and calcium deposits) formation at the site of the aneurysm

-A clot (thrombus) may form at the site and dislodge
+The potential for a clot (thrombus) to form at the site and then dislodge

 Increase in the aneurysm size, causing it to press on nerves or other organs, causing pain

 Aneurysm rupture (Because the artery wall thins at this spot, it is fragile and may burst under stress.
 A sudden rupture of an aortic aneurysm may be life threatening.)

 Renal artery disease is most commonly caused by atherosclerosis of the renal arteries (see above).
 It occurs in people with generalized vascular disease.
 Less often, renal artery disease can be caused by a congenital (present at birth) abnormal development of the tissue that makes up the renal arteries.
 This type of renal artery disease occurs in younger age groups.